BPQ Home BPQ32 Home

 The Autoconnect Application in BPQtoWINMOR.cfg is no longer needed, and will be ignored if present.

 I have had a few problems with the Winlink TNC locking up, so I've added code to kill and restart the TNC if I don't get a message from it for 30 minutes.
-This is pretty aggressive, and will often restart the TNC when it is working ok, but this should only happen when the channel is idle, so shouldn't do any harm.
+There is also an option to kill and restart the TNC after each connection.

 2. Configuration.